A General Approach to Approximate Multistage Subgraph Problems: Conclusion

 \section{Conclusion}

-In this paper, we considered multistage generalizations of subgraph problems that require an optimal solution in each individual stage while the transition quality is to be optimized.
-We provided two framework approximation algorithms for such MSPs: Algorithm~\ref{algo:tm-to-mim} allows to generalize any $2$-stage algorithm for any MSP to an unrestricted number of stages; Algorithm~\ref{algo:2stage-apx} is a $2$-stage approximation algorithm for any preficient $(\qualcap,\max)$-MSP.
-In Section~\ref{sec:applications}, we showcased the ease-of-use of our results by applying them to several natural MSP-formulations of well-known classical graph problems.
+In this paper, we considered multistage generalizations of Subgraph Problems that require an optimal solution in each individual stage while the transition quality is to be optimized.
+We provided two framework approximation algorithms for such MSPs: Algorithm~\ref{algo:tm-to-mim} allows to generalize any $2$-stage algorithm for any MSP to an unrestricted number of stages; Algorithm~\ref{algo:2stage-apx} is a $2$-stage approximation algorithm for any preficient $\qualcap$-MSP.
+We then showcased the ease-of-use of our results by applying them to several natural MSP variants of well-known classical graph problems.

-For ease of exposition, we restricted ourselves to multistage generalizations of Subgraph Problems; yet our techniques should also be applicable to more general Multistage Subset problems.
+It remains open, whether these algorithms are best possible for any of the considered MSPs.
+In fact, there \emph{cannot} be a general result establishing tightness for the whole class of MSPs, as some problems are actually polynomial-time solvable (see, e.g., the vertex variants of \MMinCE above).
+For ease of exposition, we have only considered multistage generalizations of \emph{subgraph} problems in this paper.
+However, our techniques are also applicable to more general multistage \emph{subset} problems, i.e., without the need of an underlying graph.
+This can be easily understood as all our proofs solely work on a set system on ground set $X$.
+Alas, we know of no natural multistage non-subgraph optimization problem that simultaneously is (a)~NP-hard, (b)~preficient, and (c)~not trivially reformulated as an MSP.

 For a further investigation on the interdependency between the two concurring multistage optimization objectives, it might be of interest to consider another natural edge case: require optimal transition quality for each transition while allowing suboptimal, but feasible per-stage solutions.